The Best Swimming Holes in Vermont

 Timber Crib Dam, Guilford

 Timber Crib Dam is located on the Green River and was built back in 1800.
 After the flood damage, it was rebuilt in 1998.
-The spot offers stunning views, and since the forest around it is not too dense, decent sunlight falls on the area.
+The spot offers stunning views, and since the surrounding forest is not too dense, decent sunlight reaches the area.
 It keeps the water temperature to an optimal level.
 Visitors can swim, fish, and enjoy a picnic at Timber Dam.

 Buttermilk Falls, Ludlow

-Buttermilk is a stunning waterfall at Ludlow that is accessible only via hiking.
-The hiking trail is easy even for beginners and is just a few minutes long.
+Buttermilk is a stunning waterfall near Ludlow, accessible only by hiking.
+The hiking trail is easy, even for beginners, and is just a few minutes long.
 The waterfall itself is not that big, but it is beautiful nonetheless.
 The overall environment is peaceful and relaxing.
 You can take a swim in the swimming holes and calm yourself.

 Families can also organize a picnic near the falls and spend the day with fun activities.
 Water quality is clear and clean.
 A parking facility is also available at the start of the hiking trail.